Montenegrin Cup: After independence

 Following independence of Montenegro, Football Association of Montenegro founded Montenegrin Cup as a national football competition, with its first season 2006-07.
 Direct participation are gaining the clubs from Montenegrin First League and Montenegrin Second League, while the clubs from the Montenegrin Third League played qualifiers for Montenegrin Cup through Regional Cups (northern, central, southern).
 From its first season, winner of Montenegrin Cup participate in UEFA Europa League.

 Period 2006-2016

 First winner of competition was FK Rudar, who won the title on season 2006–07 without any defeat in eight matches.
 In the final game, FK Rudar defeated FK Sutjeska - 2-1.
-That was the very first official trophy won in Montenegrin football since independence.
+That was the first official trophy won in Montenegrin football since independence.
 On previous phases, FK Rudar eliminated FK Mornar (1-0), FK Berane (1-1, 2-0), OFK Titograd (2-0, 0-0) and OFK Grbalj (0-0, 2-0).
 Notable games also came in Round of 16, with matches between two strongest sides during that season - FK Budućnost and FK Zeta.
 First game, attended by 10,000 spectators, won FK Budućnost (2-0), but FK Zeta made biggest win in second game in Golubovci (3-0).

 Next season, trophy won FK Mogren, who won the final match against FK Budućnost on penalties (1-1; 6-5).
 Game for trophy was attended by 10,000 spectators and that was the highest audience on Montenegrin Cup finals.
 Previously, FK Mogren eliminated FK Pljevlja (5-0), FK Sutjeska (1-1, 1-0), OFK Petrovac (0-0, 1-0) and title-holder side FK Rudar (1-0, 0-0).
 During that season, FK Berane became first Second League side to reach the semifinals of Montenegrin Cup.

 On season 2008–09, the trophy won OFK Petrovac, defeating Lovćen in extra-time (0-0; 1-0).
 Meeting of two teams in final was surprise, as they in semifinals eliminated strongest teams as FK Budućnost and FK Rudar.
 During the season, before the final, OFK Petrovac previously eliminated FK Pljevlja (1-0), FK Otrant (2-0, 3-0), FK Mogren (1-0, 2-1) and FK Rudar (0-0, 0-0; penalties: 5-3).